ccatto/dev-handbook-catto/.NET/legacy.md

-Legacy

- Legacy ASP.NET, WinForms, WCF, WPF, XML, etc

 # Legacy .NET / .NET Framework 4.8 - Developer Handbook

 **.NET Framework** is the **classic, Windows-only version of .NET**, first released in **2002**, with the latest version being **4.8** (released in 2019).
 It provides a **robust runtime, libraries, and tooling** for building desktop, web, and enterprise applications on Windows.

+##### Legacy ASP.NET, WinForms, WCF, WPF, XML, etc

 ---